Codamic/hellhound/docs/systems/README.md

 # Systems

 ## Overview
+At heart, **HellHound** created around the idea of systems.
+The basic idea is to describe the execution model and dataflow of a program using data and let **HellHound** handles the rest.

 A **HellHound** system is basically a `hashmap` describing different aspects of a system.
 For example any should should have `:components` key with a vector as its value.
 All the `components` of the system should be defined under this key.
 Each component is a `hashmap` describing the behaviours of